-The directors of VER Limited ('Responsible Entity'), the responsible entity of Waypoint REIT Trust ('Trust'), present their report and the financial statements for the half-year ended 30 June 2020 for Waypoint REIT Trust.
+The directors of Waypoint REIT Limited ('Company') and VER Limited ('Responsible Entity'), the responsible entity of Waypoint REIT Trust ('Trust'), present their report and the financial statements for the half-year ended 30 June 2020 for Waypoint REIT.

-Effective 14 May 2020, the Trust was renamed from Viva Energy Trust to Waypoint REIT Trust.
+Effective 14 May 2020, the Company was renamed from Viva Energy REIT Limited to Waypoint REIT Limited and the Trust was renamed from Viva Energy Trust to Waypoint REIT Trust.